goloto/timetogoho.me/README.md

 # Time to go home

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

 ## Description

 😰 Do you prefer to work from home, but have to work in the office?